-Promise Neighborhoods should collect aggregated assessment data from their early child care providers for the three year olds and kindergarten students attending the targeted early learning centers or target schools.
+Promise Neighborhoods should collect aggregated assessment data from their early child care providers for the kindergarten students attending the targeted early learning centers or target schools.
 Promise Neighborhoods should be sure to collect the aggregated scores for each assessment used.
 Promise Neighborhoods should collect data disaggregated by domains assessed if at all possible, but at a minimum they should collect the overall score for each assessment and understand what domains it measures.